AleksaC/old-resume/README.md

 pdf files.
 I've created `change_policy.py` to take care of that.
 To use it you first need to install `lxml`.
 While your system may already have it installed I recommend running `python -m pip install lxml` to make sure that it's installed for the version of python you're using.
-To run the script you will also likely have to either change the permissions for `policy.xml` by running `sudo chmod 777 /etc/ImageMagick-6/policy.xml` or run the script as superuser.
-Note that running `sudo python change_policy.py` may not run a the expected version of python interpreter so if the script throws an error make sure you're running it with the right version of the interpreter.
+To run the script you will also likely have to either change the permissions for `policy.xml` by running `sudo chmod a+w /etc/ImageMagick-6/policy.xml` or run the script as superuser.
+Note that running `sudo python change_policy.py` may not run a the expected version of python interpreter.
 Even after changing the policy `convert` may still fail.
 In my case the problem was that ghostscript wasn't installed, but that's easily fixed by running `sudo apt-get install ghostscript`.

 **Note:** Scripts in this repo were created and tested on Linux.
 You probably cannot use them on Windows, but they'll likely work on MacOS with slight